jasonmimick/json-cls/README.md

 # json-cls

-## Generate Caché classes from json documents.
+## Generate Caché classes from json documents

 Now you can effeciently use JSON documents within the Ensemble pipeline.
 The generated classes can be used in request/response messages, business rules, or data transformation.

 From a terminal session you can generate a class like this: